SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 - A PnP PowerShell script
 - An Azure AD App Registration

-You will use these components to trigger the PnP provisioning code after you create the site and apply the site design.
+You'll use these components to trigger the PnP provisioning code after you create the site and apply the site design.

 [!INCLUDE [pnp-provisioning-engine](../../includes/snippets/open-source/pnp-provisioning-engine.md)]